-In this last section we study the approximation obtained from the piece-wise linear interpolation of the Brownian driver.
-This method is independent from the study of the splitting scheme in the first part of the paper.
-Let us briefly discuss that idea to simulate the driving force $\lambda(t)$ and its corresponding hull $K_t,\;\text{for all}\;t\in[0,T]$.
+In this last section we study the approximation obtained from the piecewise linear interpolation of the Brownian driving force.
+This method is independent from the study of the Ninomiya-Victoir splitting {algorithm} in the first part of this paper.
+Let us briefly discuss this idea to simulate driving force $\lambda(t)$ and its corresponding hull $K_t\;\text{for all}\;t\in[0,T]$.
 The interpolation algorithm is based on the following observations.
 Fix $s>0$, let $(\widetilde{g}_t)_{0\leq t\leq T}$ be the Loewner chain driven by the continuous driving force $\widetilde{\lambda}(t)=\lambda(s+t),$ with $0\leq t\leq T-s$.
-Using the format of the forward Loewner Differential equation, we have that
+Using the format of the forward Loewner differential equation, we have